spantaleev/matrix-docker-ansible-deploy/docs/faq.md

 Instead of using [docker-compose](https://docs.docker.com/compose/), we prefer installing systemd services and scheduling those independently.

 There are people who have worked on turning this setup into a docker-compose-based one.
 See these experiments [here](https://github.com/spantaleev/matrix-docker-ansible-deploy/issues/64#issuecomment-603164625).
+There is also a demo project ([element-docker-demo](https://github.com/element-hq/element-docker-demo)) by Element.

 ### Can I run this on a distro without systemd?